tjhorner/goddammitbot-help-issues/README.md

 - Never question God Dammit
 - 22 is my favorite color
 - "Ms. Munson?"
 "No"
+- Mommy needs to get you a discount.
 - Sean is a bitch, a Mr. Bitch.

 Command                         | Description